mikerhodes/media-web/README.markdown

 - Install dependencies.
 - Update config.py for your setup.

-To install dependencies, it's best to set up a virtualenv for the app.
+To install dependencies, there are two options:

+- Set up a virtualenv for the app.
 I'd suggest *not* using the --no-site-packages option.
+- If you plan to load the app at startup using the instructions below, use your global python.

-Into this virtualenv, install flask.
+Into this virtualenv or your system python, install flask.

-You need to add the Quartz python bindings to your path.
+If using virtualenv, you need to add the Quartz python bindings to your path.
 You do this by adding a .pth file to the virtualenv's site-packages folder:

     $ vim lib/python2.7/site-packages/coregraphics.pth